 The programme leads to a Master of Science (120 credits) with Computer Science as the main field of study.

-Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-Also required is:
+A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.

 30 credits in mathematics.

-a total appraisal of quantity and quality of previous university studies; and
+an overall appraisal of previous university studies; and

-a statement of purpose (1 page).
+a statement of purpose.

-Tuition fee paying students and non paying students are admitted on the same grounds but in different selection groups.
+Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.